 Five ounces of grilled, roasted or baked fish (cooked with 1 teaspoon olive oil, fresh lemon juice, salt, pepper and preferred seasonings) and 2 cups of steamed broccoli and 1/2 baked sweet potato.

-Eat with 2 cups of steamed green beans or sugar snap peas.
+Eat this better-for-you chicken parm with 2 cups of steamed green beans or sugar snap peas.

 6. Slow cooker comfort food